Cheryl in Iowa wants to know if she's failing to teach her 16-year-old about money by paying her for basic chores?

 Bill in Ohio tells Suze he just lost his job.
 His family has $50,000 in credit card debt.
 He wants to know if he should use money from his 401(k) to pay it off.

 Jane, who's 60, asks Suze if she can afford to take a 20-day bucket list trip to China that will cost her $10,000.

-Sandra, who's 46, asks Suze if she can afford to spend $8,000 on two Super Bowl tickets.
+Dave, who's 40, asks Suze if he can afford to spend $8,000 on two Super Bowl tickets.

-Carla, who's 44, asks Suze if she can afford to spend $1,000 on an iPad Air and accessories.
+Morgan, who's 23, asks Suze if she can afford to spend $4,500 on liposuction.

 Many financial problems have nothing to do with a lack or abundance of income but with your mental state.

 If you are feeling pressure to join the gift-buying herd, take heed to this holiday action plan by Suze Orman before you shop.